10up/gutenberg-best-practices/training/Block-Based-Themes/07-content-model.md

 }
 ```

-Drop a new PHP class in `src/` that implements this interface and it will be auto-discovered — no manual registration needed.
+Drop a new PHP class in `src/` that implements this interface and it will be auto-discovered:no manual registration needed.

 ## Custom post types